Cheek Volume and Definition

-The cheeks play a central role in facial structure, contour, and overall balance.
-They support surrounding features, and influence how the face appears from both the front and side profile.
+Cheek volume consultations are for people concerned with volume loss in the mid-face and cheekbone definition.
 As part of the natural ageing process, fat pads in the cheeks diminish, shift down the face, and contribute to hollowing and sagging skin.
-Changes in this area over time can influence how other parts of the face appear, particularly the under-eye area and the nasolabial folds.
+Volume changes in this area over time can influence how other parts of the face appear, particularly the under-eye area and the nasolabial folds.

 Anatomical diagram of the cheek area showing fat compartments, and bone.